Raphael-dln/the_gossip_project/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Welcome to the Gossip Project !
+Here you can share your gossips and learn more about THP community...

+Here is what you should know about this fantastic project :

+# Versions
-* Ruby version
+* Ruby version 2.5.1

-* System dependencies
+* Rails version 5.2.4

+# Relation between tables
+* User - City :            1 - n
+* User - Gossip :          1 - n
+* Gossip - Tag :           n - n
+* Gossip - Gossip_Tag :    n - 1
+* Tag - Gossip_Tag :       n - 1
+* PrivateMessage - User :  n - 1  with classname : recipient and sender

+# Run tests
+* $ tp User.all
-* Configuration
+* $ tp Gossip.all

-* Database creation

-* Database initialization
+* $ tp Gossip.find(x) => x.gossip_tags

+# Gem
-* How to run the test suite
+* table_print: You can use "tp" to visualize the information as tables

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* faker: To create a fake database